joe-speedboat/workshop.container/01 Container Architecture.md

 Docker Engine on Linux also relies on another technology called control groups (`cgroups`).
 A cgroup limits an application to a specific set of resources.
 Control groups allow Docker Engine to share available hardware resources to containers and optionally **enforce limits** and **constraints**.
 For example, you can limit the memory available to a specific container.

 ### Union file systems
-Union file systems, or UnionFS, are file systems that operate by creating layers, making them very lightweight and fast.
+Union file systems, or UnionFS, are file systems that operate by **creating layers**, making them very lightweight and fast.
 Docker Engine uses UnionFS to provide the building blocks for containers.
-Docker Engine can use multiple UnionFS variants, including AUFS, btrfs, vfs, and DeviceMapper.
+Docker Engine can use multiple UnionFS variants, including AUFS, btrfs, **vfs**, and **DeviceMapper**.

+### Container format
+Docker Engine combines the namespaces, control groups, and UnionFS into a wrapper called a container format.
+The default container format is_ `_libcontainer_`_._

+_Under the hood might not be the correct heading for this topic, but these are things which strike me when I first start using Docker_

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDQ3NTQxMTEsMTY3OTc5NTE4MywxMT
-M2NDE1MzM5XX0=
+eyJoaXN0b3J5IjpbLTYwNjIxNjU3NCwtMjA0NDc1NDExMSwxNj
+c5Nzk1MTgzLDExMzY0MTUzMzldfQ==
 -->